argumentcomputer/Megaparsec.lean/README.md

     buffed
 ```

+The `praseTP` function shall return either `ParseErrorBundle` or the parse result, which, in this case is `String`.

 Also, file-based parsing allows you to parse from files that are larger-than-RAM thanks to Straume library.
 (We didn't test this extensively yet!)